Prompt-aligned Gradient for Prompt Tuning: Experiments

+As the general gradient direction $\gkl$ is the key for improvement, we are interested in the upper-bound of performance if we can find an oracle general direction $\goracle$ instead of the one offered by hand-crafted prompt.
+To achieve this, we first optimize a prompt with plain cross-entropy loss on the full dataset to create $\goracle$ and then use such gradient to implement \texttt{ProGrad}.
+The averaged performance over 11 datasets, as shown in Figure~\ref{fig:upper}, indicate a more accurate regularization direction $\goracle$ elicits a stronger ProGrad model.
+The detailed results of 11 datasets are in Appendix.

-\textbf{Applying \texttt{ProGrad} to conventional fine-tune paradigm.} In this work, we focus on \textit{prompt-based learning}.
-We are also interested in whether \texttt{ProGrad} can be applied to the conventional ``pre-train then fine-tune'' paradigm.
-Specifically, we plug in an additional cosine classifier on top of the visual backbone and compare the performance by conducting the few-shot experiments.
+\textbf{Applying \texttt{ProGrad} to conventional fine-tuning.} We are also interested in the effectiveness of \texttt{ProGrad} for the conventional ``pre-train then fine-tune'' paradigm.
+Specifically, we plug in an additional cosine classifier on top of the visual backbone and compare the averaged performance over 11 datasets of few-shot classification.
 Table~\ref{tab:compare_ProGrad} shows that conventional fine-tuning can benefit from our \texttt{ProGrad}.
 The implementation details and the result of each dataset are provided in Appendix.